SZXC-WG/LocalGen-new/README.md

 We've recently migrated to the CMake build system.
 The best way to build the project is to use VS Code with the [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) extension.

-`settings.json` is already configured to build with MinGW Makefile.
+`settings.json` is already configured to build with MinGW Makefiles.
 Please manually select the `GCC` compiler kit and set variant to `Release` for compilation.

 ## Known issues